Session Tracking

 LangChain (Python)

-In case of automatic integration, set a session_id in request, call or run context.
+In case of automatic integration, set a tag in a request, call or run context.

-Alternatively, a more reliable way to set session_id tag and other tags is passing tags dictionary to callback constructor.
+Alternatively, a more reliable way is passing tags dictionary to callback constructor.

 from graphsignal.callbacks.langchain import GraphsignalCallbackHandler, GraphsignalAsyncCallbackHandler